WebReflection/countdown/README.md

 Reboot, and you'll be good to go again.

-## How To Install
+## How To Install with [pimoroni b/w Inky pHAT](https://pimoroni.com/inkyphat)

-Burn the _Raspbian Buster Lite_ ISO to any SD card.
+Burn the [Raspbian Buster Lite](https://www.raspberrypi.org/downloads/raspbian/) ISO to any SD card.

 Boot the Pi Zero and login with user `pi` and pass `raspberry`.